Skip navigation

 Hematuria should be evaluated immediately by your urologist to determine if the blood in your urine indicates a treatable infection or a more serious condition that requires additional testing.

-Diagnostic tools vary depending on your reason for a urology visit but may include imaging tests (MRI, ultrasound), blood tests or in-office exams like a DRE.
+Diagnostic tools vary depending on the reason for the appointment, but may include imaging tests (MRI, ultrasound), blood tests or a digital rectal exam (DRE).

 Treatment methods also vary depending on your diagnosis.
-A urologist can perform surgery, including minimally invasive surgeries, that treat urinary tract disorders.
+A urologist can perform surgery, including minimally invasive surgeries, to treat urinary tract disorders and other conditions.

 A urologist will work closely with your PCP and specialists to create a comprehensive treatment plan.